multihack/multihack-brackets/README.md

 3. Click **Join Room**.
 Your code is now being synchronized!
 4. **File > Stop Multihack** will stop collaboration.

 This project currently only syncs *changes* in code.
 You will need to start with the same code on joining the room.
-(This may change as the project develops.)
+Try using Git for this.